stories of hope

 The Red Dove flies again

-The Red Dove Coffee Shop is open again (from Wednesday 15 September) with a fresh look – and, of course, the same delicious fresh food and coffee.
-A big 'thank you' to Beata and the 'girls' for coming in on Friday mornings during the lockdown, to make coffee and hot drinks for people doing it tough and dropping in to the Manning UC welfare office, food bank and Orange Sky Laundry.
+The Red Dove Coffee Shop is open again with a fresh look – extra comforts – and, of course, the same delicious fresh food and coffee.
+A big 'thank you' to Beate and the 'girls' for coming in on Friday mornings during lockdown, to make coffee and hot drinks for people doing it tough and dropping in to the Manning UC welfare office, food bank and Orange Sky Laundry.
 Above and beyond...